 I’ll save you some time and effort: Get the Inkbird ITC-608T Temperature & Humidity Controller.
 Everything comes is in one handy package.
 It measures both, comes with two kinds of probes, and offers an easy to use programmable interface. $70.
 Deal!

-I mounted the controller above the box, closer to the hinge side of the box (this keeps the wires out of the way), and attached it to the rack with zip ties, for easy access and visibility.
+I mounted the controller above the box, closer to the hinge side of the box (to keep the probe wires out of the way), and attached it to the rack with zip ties, for easy access and visibility.
 Then I ran both probe wires (one for temperature and one for humidity) from the bottom directly into the box through the front door.
-This works well, as the rubber gasket around the door easily molds around and is not obstructed by the thin wires. to keep them out of the way.
+This works well, as the rubber gasket around the door easily molds around and is not obstructed by the thin wires.
 You could get fancy with mounting the wires inside the box; I have been lazy and just set them on top of the top rack for now.

 To create a cold chamber, you would simply plug the refrigerator into the controller, and let it regulate how much it would need to run to keep the desired temp.
 I set the refrigerator’s own control to maximum cooling.
 That way, it will most likely always kick on when the controller does.